msyafiqakmal2-oss/MetodeNumerik/README.md

 Numerical Methods (Metode Numerik) are a branch of Mathematics that focuses on solving problems using approximation techniques instead of exact analytical solutions.
 These methods are especially important when problems are too complex to solve using standard formulas or symbolic manipulation.

-In simple terms, numerical methods are step-by-step computational procedures used to find approximate solutions to mathematical problems.
+In simple terms, numerical methods are are tep-by-step computational procedures used to find approximate solutions to mathematical problems.
 Instead of solving equations exactly (like in algebra), we use algorithms that produce close enough answers.

 This approach is heavily used in Computer Science, engineering, physics, and data science because real-world problems often involve: